jtrmal/openfstwin/README.md

-openfstwin-1.4.1
+openfstwin-1.6.2
 ================

-OpenFst 1.4.1 for Windows and Visual Studio 2013
+OpenFst 1.6.2 for Windows and Visual Studio 2017

+(does not compile yet)